UniMath/UniMath/INSTALL.md

 You will also need an editor.
 There are several options for this:

-1. We recommend Emacs with ProofGeneral.
+1. We recommend Emacs with Proof General.
 A classic Emacs can be installed from https://emacsformacosx.com/; alternatively, Aquamacs (https://aquamacs.org) provides a slightly more native interface, with standard Mac OS keybindings.
-Instructions for [installation of ProofGeneral](#installation-of-proofgeneral-all-operating-systems) are below.
+Instructions for [installation of Proof General](#installation-of-proofgeneral-all-operating-systems) are below.

 2. A popular newer option is Visual Studio Code, available from https://code.visualstudio.com, with the VSCoq extension.